wp-plugins/simplemap/readme.txt

 5. Adding a new location
 6. Import/export CSV feature

-== License ==

-SimpleMap - the easy store locator for WordPress.
-Copyright (C) 2009 Aliso the Geek.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

 == Frequently Asked Questions ==

 = Can I suggest a feature for SimpleMap? =